200 OK

 PUT

-The HTTP PUT response will typically contain information about the results of the action, or an indication of the progress status.
+A PUT response typically contains information about the result of the action or progress status.

 Response